how many ads should be implemented per ad group?

 Definition Of Ad Groups And Their Purpose In Online Advertising Campaigns

-Ad groups are organizational segments within online advertising campaigns that group together related advertisements and keywords.
+Ad groups are organizational segments within online advertising campaigns that combine related advertisements and keywords.
 These units play a pivotal role, especially in platforms like Google Ads, offering a structured method for effectively managing and categorizing your ads and keywords.

 Purpose of Ad Groups: